jbossdemocentral/bpms-mortgage-demo/README.md

 - Helper jar to pre-load with sixteen process instances in various states.

+For 'Appraisal' task only, any claimed tasks that are not competed within a minute will be reassigned automatically back into the group for processing.

 Note that the entire demo is running default in memory, restart server, lose your process instances, data, monitoring history.

 Sources for the demo client jar can be found in the projects directory.